Creator, itinerant guide, sage

 Gustav Arthur Gräser was a unique figure in the first half of

-twentieth century.
-Intellectual leaders of his time saw him as
+the twentieth century.
+Intellectual leaders of his time saw

-personification of the "new human being", the materialisation
+him as the personification of the "new human being", the

 Most of his own poetry remained unpublished during his lifetime.
 He distributed epigrams and poems on postcards and handbills, calling mankind for a radical change.
 Today his image is linked above all to his creation, the "Mountain of Truth" or Monte Verità in Ascona, which has become the symbol of a nature-worshipping counter-culture free of violence.